Well, it’s been five months since I went through IVF and donated my eggs to a friend.

 They would have been eggs that my body naturally released at the end of the month.
 I’m so glad they have become much more than that to another family!

-Now, everything is in the hands of the recipient.
+Now, the hard work of growing those babies is up to my friend.
 We will wait and pray for a healthy, full-term pregnancy.

 We plan to stay in touch with the family, of course, and will be as involved in her life, and the babies’ lives, as much as they want us to.